Ableton/maxdevtools/m4l-production-guidelines/m4l-production-guidelines.md

 Please note that this document does not aim to explain what Max for Live is, nor is it a beginner’s guide on how to patch in Max.
 Anyone reading this guide should already have a solid understanding of how Max works.
 If you don’t know much about Max for Live, and are curious to know more, please check [Appendix B - Learning](#appendix-b---learning) for a list of resources.

-This document assumes you are using the latest vesions of Max and Live.
+This document assumes you are using the latest versions of Max and Live.

 ### Notations